CV4RA/AQPT-VPR/README.md

 # Quadruplet Transformer for Robot Place Recognition

-This repository contains the implementation of the paper: **"Quadruplet Transformer Modeling with Weighted Multi-Level Attention Aggregation for Robot Place Recognition"**.
+This repository contains the implementation of the paper: **"Quadruplet-Attention Transformer for Scale-Invariant Robot Place Recognition"**.
 This work leverages a Vision Transformer (ViT) backbone with multi-level attention aggregation and a quadruplet loss function for robust large-scale visual place recognition tasks.

 ![alt text](framework.jpg)